Ming-Yeung-Alfred-Meng/make-it-stand/README.md

 ### `src/principal_curvatures.cpp`
 Approximate principal curvature values and directions locally by considering the two-ring neighborhood of each vertex in the mesh (`V`,`F`).

+### Naive Assumptions
+The negative z-direction is the gravity direction.\
+The mesh's point of contact with the ground is the vertex with the smallest z-value, or is given by user.